 PhD students must be enrolled for at least 300 units, including the option of research or advanced study.
 The choice to enroll in specific courses is made in accordance with program requirements and students' scholarly needs, and PhD tuition associated with registration is a fixed sum that is not altered by enrollment in specific courses.

-While registered, students may have access to student housing, library privileges, use of athletic facilities, eligibility for student health insurance and access to the services of the Student Health Service (SHS) and Student Counseling Service (SCS).
+While registered, students may have access to student housing, library privileges, use of athletic facilities, eligibility for student health insurance and access to the services of UChicago Student Wellness.
 If otherwise eligible to participate in federal student loan programs, registered students have the ability to borrow under federal student loan programs and to defer repayment of past federal student loans.

 - To meet the full-time continuous registration requirement, students are required to be registered annually for at least three academic quarters (normally autumn, winter, and spring), and some programs require registration during the summer quarter as well.